-Are you thinking about getting a design with a lot of meaning?
+Are you considering getting a Chinese tattoo design with a lot of meaning?
 Then consider a Chinese phoenix tattoo, a symbol of power and femininity.
 In Chinese mythology, the magical bird is known as Fenghuang and represents the empress.
 It is also linked with characteristics of virtue and grace.
 It’s an excellent piece for women who want to show their feminine side and are inspired by the symbolism.

 In Chinese mythology, two common and powerful symbols are the dragons and the phoenix.
-The combination of both in a tattoo is something to take note of; these mythical creatures represent a perfect balance.
+The combination of a phoenix with a dragon tattoo is something to take note of; these mythical creatures represent a perfect balance.
 It is also considered to be the union of husband and wife.
 The dragon represents the ying, and the phoenix is the yang; in this way, this concept of dualism is thought to symbolize a man and woman.